mikaelstaldal/gopw/README.md

-# gopw
-A command line password manager
+# A command line password manager

+## Prerequisites

+* Requires the `scrypt` program to be available in PATH.